 The beach is the best place to watch the sunset and it’s always breathtaking.
 The sun slowly sinks behind the horizon as the surfers catch their last waves under the bright red sky.
 We came down to watch it every night before strolling back to town to grab dinner and a cold beer.

-Cliff diving at Tamanique Falls
+Cliff jumping at Tamanique Falls

 If you need a break from the beach then walk to the highway and catch the chicken bus to Tamanique, or do what I did and do what everyone told you not to: hop in the car with a friendly old man who speaks a little English and drives you there for free.